ajitjati/livestream-oodles-backend/readme.md

 	- change Turn-Authentication with every appConfig call

 ###Bugs
+- Screensharing - when phone is calling browser - screensharing does not activate on mobile
+	- is only appearing om tomcat - session is closed

 ###Done
 - 2016-12-15 - fixed bug of video button which switched to screensharing during a active call